aa-it-vasa/IOT2024-labs/lab4_instructions.md

 In the previous lab, we organised Things using gateways and ensured that there were no unintended cross-talk between devices of different groups.
-In this lab, we will extend gateway's usefulness to perform close-to-sensor computation.
+In this lab, we will extend the gateway's usefulness to perform close-to-sensor computation.
-Close-to-sensor computation, or edge-computation, is a new trend to manage high-bandwidth data emerging from the sensors.
+Close-to-sensor computation, or edge computation, is a new trend to manage high-bandwidth data emerging from the sensors.
 By processing the data at the edge, either completely or partially, we reduce the communication burden on the network infrastructure.
 Also, for a latency critical application a gateway reduces the response time between events and manages the risk related to network outages.

-There are several concerns with edge-computation.
-Unlike in the lab, you can not always rely on the local network to SSH into the device.
+There are several concerns with edge computation.
+Unlike the situation in the lab, you can not always rely on the local network to SSH into the device.
 So a remote deployment and management scheme is necessary.
 Also, the logic may vary from one gateway to another.
 So we need a solution that scales and handles diverse computational needs.

-Web-servers on gateways and a version control should meet most of the concerns expressed above.
-Coupled with a dashboard to manage all the gateways, this solution should scale if more gateways are added.
-AWS Lambda is a similar solution, but without the need to setup a web-server or a dashboard.
+Webservers on gateways and a version control should meet most of the concerns expressed above.
+Coupled with a dashboard to manage all the gateways, this solution would scale as more gateways are added.
+AWS Lambda is a similar solution, but without the need to setup a webserver or a dashboard.
 As a developer, you would write the logic using one of the supported languages (Python 3 in this case) and deploy them on the gateway along with the device certificates, policies etc.